VTXRyder1300C/BudgetTracker/README.md

 3- Click on jdbc:derby://localhost.../contact [nbuser]

-4- Username and password should be nnuser (default)
+4- Username and password should be nbuser (default)

 5- Run SQL commands